zanbaldwin/rawr/README.md

 for a reason: don't be a dick about it.

 ## Installation
-Build from source.
+Pre-built releases will be available starting from the initial public release (`v1`).
+For now, build from source.
 If you don't know how, ask the nerdiest friend you've got.

 ```shell
 cargo build --release